PlasmaPy/PlasmaPy/docs/development/doc_guide.rst

 Sphinx
 ------

-`sphinx` is the software used to generate `PlasmaPy's online documentation`_ from reST_ files and Python docstrings.
+Sphinx_ is the software used to generate `PlasmaPy's online documentation`_ from reST_ files and Python docstrings.
 It was originally created to write Python's documentation and has become the de facto software for documenting Python packages.
-Almost all Python open-source packages utilize `sphinx` to generate their documentation.
+Almost all Python open-source packages utilize Sphinx_ to generate their documentation.

 Configuration
 ~~~~~~~~~~~~~

 The `docs/conf.py`_ file contains the configuration information needed
-to customize `sphinx` behavior.
+to customize Sphinx_ behavior.
-The documentation for `sphinx` lists the `configuration options
+The documentation for Sphinx_ lists the `configuration options
 <https://www.sphinx-doc.org/en/master/usage/configuration.html>`_
 that can be set.

 Sphinx extensions
 ~~~~~~~~~~~~~~~~~

-PlasmaPy documentation is built with the following `sphinx` extensions:
+PlasmaPy documentation is built with the following Sphinx_ extensions:

 * `sphinx.ext.autodoc
   <https://www.sphinx-doc.org/en/master/usage/extensions/autodoc.html>`_